• Skip to primary navigation

 It’s important to note that various guinea pig noises can actually mean two completely separate things so keeping an eye on your cavies demeanour is an important aspect of identifying her vocabulary.

-Guinea Pig Sounds – What Do They Mean
+Guinea Pig Sounds Meanings

 Some popular Guinea pig sounds and their meanings are as follows: